 Comparing a commercial property appraisal to residential real estate appraisal is like comparing a bread knife and a butcher’s knife.
-Both are useful, but with different purposes.
+Both are useful, but for different purposes.
 When buying a home, you need to have a residential real estate appraisal done, not a commercial property appraisal.
 And the biggest mistake you can make as a homebuyer is to shop around before determining how much you can actually afford.

 You will only be frustrated and disappointed if you look at villas yet you can only afford a bungalow.
 To avoid stress when buying a home, find out what house payment fits your income and start from there.
 The next thing you need to do is to have a good understanding of your total monthly expenses and debts.
 This will determine how much money is left of your income that you can use to finance a new home.